A Criterion for the Algebraic Density Property of Affine $SL_2$-Manifolds: Introduction

 Anders{\' e}n-Lempert theory has not only had success in complex analysis, it has also proven to be very fruitful in the study of real differentiable manifolds.
 As an example, a long-standing problem in 3-dimensional topology asked whether the fundamental group of any homology 3-sphere different from the 3-sphere $S^3$ admits an irreducible representation into $\mathrm{SL}_2(\CC)$.
 The positive answer given by Zentner \cite{MR3813594} relied on a real version of Anders{\' e}n-Lempert theory.
 Apart from the fact that our methods are purely algebraic, such applications are an important reason why in the present paper we work over more general fields than the complex numbers.

 Throughout, $k$ denotes a ground field of characteristic zero.
 An integral domain containing $k$ is a {\bf $k$-domain}.
 For the $k$-domain $B$, ${\rm Der}_k(B)$ is the set of $k$-derivations of $B$, and for $D\in {\rm Der}_k(B)$, $\krn D$ denotes its kernel.
-The following generalizes the definition of a compatible $n$-tuple of vector fields given in \cite{Andrist.Freudenburg.Huang.Kutzschebauch.Schott}. \begin{definition} Let $B$ be a $k$-domain.
+The following generalizes the definition of a compatible $n$-tuple of vector fields from the situation of smooth complex affine varieties given in \cite{Andrist.Freudenburg.Huang.Kutzschebauch.Schott} to $k$-domains over a field $k$ of characteristic $0$. \begin{definition} Let $B$ be a $k$-domain.
 Given $n\in\N$, $n\ge 2$, an $n$-tuple

-is {\bf compatible} if and only if it satisfies each of the following two conditions. \begin{enumerate} \item The subalgebra $k[\krn \theta_i]_{1\le i\le n}$ contains a nonzero $B$-ideal. \item There is a graph $(G,\pi ,\epsilon )$ where \begin{itemize} \item [(i)] $G$ is a rooted directed tree with orientation toward the root; \item [(ii)] $\pi \colon {\rm Vert}(G)\to \{ \theta_1,\hdots ,\theta_n\}$ is a bijection with $\pi ({\rm root}) = \theta_1$; \item [(iii)] $\epsilon \colon {\rm Edge}(G)\to B$ is a mapping with
+is {\bf compatible} if and only if it satisfies each of the following two conditions. \begin{enumerate} \item The subalgebra $k[\krn \theta_1, \krn \theta_2, \dots, \krn \theta_n]$ contains a nonzero $B$-ideal. \item There is a graph $(G,\pi ,\epsilon )$ where \begin{itemize} \item [(i)] $G$ is a rooted directed tree with orientation toward the root; \item [(ii)] $\pi \colon {\rm Vert}(G)\to \{ \theta_1,\hdots ,\theta_n\}$ is a bijection with $\pi ({\rm root}) = \theta_1$; \item [(iii)] $\epsilon \colon {\rm Edge}(G)\to B$ is a mapping with

-\end{itemize} \end{enumerate} \end{definition} Working over $k=\C$, the cited paper studies the case where $B$ is the ring of polynomial functions on a smooth affine manifold $X$, and where the $n$-tuple $(\theta_1,\hdots ,\theta_n)$ consists of $\C$-complete polynomial vector fields on $X$ which are typically induced by $\CC^+$-actions or $\CC^\ast$-actions.
+\end{itemize} \end{enumerate} \end{definition} Working over $k=\C$, the cited paper studies the case where $B$ is the ring of polynomial functions on a smooth affine variety $X$, and where the $n$-tuple $(\theta_1,\hdots ,\theta_n)$ consists of $\C$-complete polynomial vector fields on $X$ which are typically induced by $\CC^+$-actions or $\CC^\ast$-actions.

 As explained above, the presence of an $\mathrm{SL}_2$-symmetry was extremely helpful for showing the density property with the method of compatible pairs.
 In the present article we characterize exactly when such a symmetry leads to a compatible pair or a compatible triple.